Login to openSIS

 Adding Users (Add Teachers)

 Now, you will need to add teachers in the system.
 To do so, go to Users >> Staff >> Add a Staff.
 Now fill up the five-sectioned information for the user (teacher) beginning with the Demographic information.

 In School Information tab, select the User Profile or category as Teacher while creating a teacher.
-In the same way if you want to create an Admin select User profile as Admin.
+In the same way, if you want to create an Admin select User profile as Admin.
 You may create a teacher user access by providing a username and password for the teacher to further log in to their teacher portal.

-In Address & Contacts tab, add the address and contact information of the teacher including the teacher’s emergency contact information.
+In the Address & Contacts tab, add the address and contact information of the teacher including the teacher’s emergency contact information.

-In Certification Information tab, fill in innumerable certificates information of the teacher to keep a track of teacher’s qualifications.
+In the Certification Information tab, fill in innumerable certificates information of the teacher to keep a track of teacher’s qualifications.

 In the schedule tab, the schedule is automatically generated after the course period is scheduled.